JustinAngara/JustinAngara/README.md

 ![](https://komarev.com/ghpvc/?username=justinangara)
 ---

-I've been coding since I was 13 (2019) with Java and self-studied for 2 years (though my first program ever made was back in 2015).
+I've been coding since I was 13 (2019) with Java and self-studied for 2 years (though my first program ever made was back in 2015 p.s. check out my first minecraft mod somewhere in my repos!).
 I took AP Computer Science my Sophomore year and got a 5 on the AP Exam.
 This was the first time I have recieved formal instruction.

 ### Present (University of Wisconsin-Madison)